 Frank Torti joined NEA in 2007 and focuses on investments in biopharmaceuticals, medical devices, and healthcare services.
-He has been actively involved in the firm’s private and public investments in healthcare, including Alimera Sciences, Cadence Pharmaceuticals (acquired by Mallinckrodt plc), Cerecor Inc., CITIC Pharmaceuticals (acquired by Shanghai Pharmaceuticals), Dermira, Galera Therapeutics, Neotract, Novast Pharmaceuticals, Peplin (acquired by LEO Pharma), Rigel, and Solta Medical (acquired by Valeant).
+He has been actively involved in the firm’s private and public investments in healthcare, including Annexon Biosciences, Alimera Sciences, Cadence Pharmaceuticals (acquired by Mallinckrodt plc), CITIC Pharmaceuticals (acquired by Shanghai Pharmaceuticals), Dermira, Eargo, GST Clinics, Galera Therapeutics, Neotract, Novast Pharmaceuticals, OphoMed, Peplin (acquired by LEO Pharma), Rigel, Solta Medical (acquired by Valeant), and Tarveda Therapeutics.

 Prior to joining NEA, Frank worked for the Duke University Center for Clinical & Genetic Economics, where he was involved in clinical trials research and economic evaluations of multinational clinical trials.
 Frank’s experience also includes public market investing at the Wasatch Advisors mutual fund family and business development work with the consumer-directed healthcare startup Revolution Health Group.
 Frank received his medical degree from the University of North Carolina School of Medicine, his MBA with distinction from Harvard Business School, and his BA with highest honors from the University of North Carolina, where he was a Morehead Scholar.